| Size | Price | Stock | Qty |

 [1].
 Behavioural effects of the D3 DA receptor agonist 7-OH-DPAT in relation to other D2-like agonists.
 Neuropharmacology.
 1993 May;32(5):509-10.
 [2].
 Aminotetralin drugs and D3 receptor fuctions.
 Biochem Pharmacol.
 1996 Aug 23;52(4):511-8.
 [3].
 Identification, characterization, and localization of the DA D3 receptor in rat brain using [3H]-7-hydroxy-N,N-di-n-propyl-2-aminotetralin.
 Proc Natl Acad Sci U S A. 1992 Sep 1;89(17):8155-9.
 [4].
 DA receptor pharmacology.
 Trends Pharmacol Sci.
 1994 Jul;15(7):264-70. |

-The dopamine exerts a tonic inhibitory control over cholinergic neurons that produced yawning (Holmgren and Urbá-Holmgren, 1980, Holmgren et al., 1982, Yamada and Furukawa, 1981).
-It is clearly established that an inverted U-shape dose–response curve was obtained with the ascending limb of the curve mediated by D3 receptors and the descending limb mediated by the D2 receptors (Collins et al., 2005, Collins et al., 2007, Baladi et al., 2010, Baladi et al., 2011).
-Because of the higher doses used in this study, only the descending limb of the curve was explored because at these doses there was a significant increase in the gripping-produced tonic-immobility episodes, a cardinal sign of this myelin-mutant rat (Eguibar et al., 2010), suggesting that taiep rats are less sensitive to D3 and D2 effects on yawning.
-For the D2-family antagonist used, the lack of effect is probably caused by the low spontaneous yawning frequency.
-However, tiapride is able to antagonize the increase of yawning frequency produced by 7-OH-DPAT in taiep rats because the myelin mutants had different sensitivity in D3 receptors and so this dose in Sprague–Dawley rats is on the descending limb of the dose–response curve, as previously suggested (Baladi et al., 2010, Baladi et al., 2011, Collins et al., 2007, Collins et al., 2009).
-Under free access to chow taiep and Sprague–Dawley rats showed different sensitivities to the action of the D2-like dopaminergic agonists, which could explain the differences obtained when antagonists were administered before the agonist, because at that dose the 7-OH-DPAT falls on the ascending limb of the dose–effect curve on taiep rats, but it could be on the descending limb in the Sprague–Dawley rats.
-The agonist is acting at D3 receptors in the former and quite probably in the D2 receptors in the latter (see Table 1 and Fig. 2).
-These differences in response to dopaminergic drugs can be because of age, gender, genetics, and nutritional status, as previously suggested (Baladi et al., 2011, Sevak et al., 2008).
-In our results it is quite clear that the differences in the response to tiapride and 7-OH-DPAT are caused by the genetic background of taiep rats and why yawning frequency differs in both groups of rats.
-[5]
+Dopamine exerts a sustained inhibitory effect on cholinergic neurons that produce yawning (Holmgren and Urbá-Holmgren, 1980; Holmgren et al., 1982; Yamada and Furukawa, 1981).
+The dose-response curve has been clearly demonstrated to be inverted U-shaped, with the ascending limb mediated by D3 receptors and the descending limb by D2 receptors (Collins et al., 2005; Collins et al., 2007; Baladi et al., 2010; Baladi et al., 2011).
+Because this study used relatively high doses, only the descending limb of the curve was investigated, as at these doses, grasp-induced tonic-clonic seizures were significantly increased, a characteristic feature of myelin-mutant rats (Eguibar et al., 2010), indicating that taiep rats are insensitive to the effects of D3 and D2 receptor antagonists on yawning.
+The lack of effect with the D2 receptor antagonist used may be due to the lower frequency of spontaneous yawning.
+However, thiapride antagonized the increased yawning frequency induced by 7-OH-DPAT in Taiep rats.
+Because myelin mutants have different sensitivities to D3 receptors, this dose was on the descending limb of the dose-response curve in Sprague-Dawley rats, as previously suggested (Baladi et al., 2010; Baladi et al., 2011; Collins et al., 2007; Collins et al., 2009).
+Under free-access conditions, Taiep and Sprague-Dawley rats showed different sensitivities to D2-like dopaminergic agonists, which could explain the differences observed when the antagonist was administered before the agonist, as 7-OH-DPAT was on the ascending limb of the dose-response curve in Taiep rats at this dose, while it was likely on the descending limb in Sprague-Dawley rats.
+The agonist acts on D3 receptors in the former and likely on D2 receptors in the latter (see Table 1 and Figure 2).
+These differences in response to dopaminergic drugs may be related to age, sex, genetics, and nutritional status, as previously proposed (Baladi et al., 2011; Sevak et al., 2008).
+Our results clearly indicate that the differences in response to thiabendazole and 7-OH-DPAT are due to the genetic background of taiep rats, which is also the reason for the different yawning frequencies between the two groups of rats.
+[5] Dopamine receptors are major targets for the treatment of schizophrenia, Parkinson's disease, and Huntington's disease, as discussed in this review by Philip Seeman and Hubert Van Tol.
+Drugs that selectively target specific subtypes of dopamine receptors can improve treatment efficacy.
+Most antipsychotic drugs block D2 receptors, and their efficacy is directly related to clinical efficacy, except for clozapine, which is more likely to target D4 receptors.
+D1 and D2 receptors can enhance each other, possibly through G protein subunits.
+In schizophrenia, the density of D2 and D3 receptors is increased by 10%, while the density of D4 receptors is increased by 600%.
+Therefore, D4 receptors may be a target for future antipsychotic drugs.
+Although antipsychotic drugs initially helped in the discovery of dopamine receptors, the five dopamine receptors currently cloned are facilitating the discovery of selective antipsychotics and anti-Parkinson's drugs.
+[4]

 C16H26BRNO